sushant-suse/longhorn-article/Longhorn_v2.md

 - It provides alerts and notifications for critical events.
 - It also offers tools for troubleshooting and failure recovery through logs and system events.

-> Note: Longhorn can be fully managed via `kubectl` and APIs, the UI provides an intuitive alternative for non-CLI users.
+> **Note**: Longhorn can be fully managed via `kubectl` and APIs, the UI provides an intuitive alternative for non-CLI users.

 ### Longhorn CSI Driver